solanacraft/laravel-phantom-wallet/README.md

 `php artisan serve`

 ## Code Reading Guide
-You don't really need Laravel knowledge, just take a look in the file below.
-You can simply put code in plain html/js app.
+You don't really need Laravel knowledge, just take a look at the file below.
+You can simply put code in a plain HTML/js app.

 The most important part is here https://github.com/solanacraft/laravel-phantom-wallet/blob/main/resources/views/home.blade.php